leonardomagalhaes21/feup-CPD/assign2/docs/README.md

 5. Observe that all operations complete without errors, race conditions, or deadlocks
 6. Verify that all messages are delivered properly and room state remains consistent

+### Phase 5: AI Rooms
+1. Make sure Ollama is running in Docker (see setup instructions above)
+2. Start the server: `./scripts/run_server.sh`
+3. Start multiple clients: `./scripts/run_client.sh` (at least 2)
+4. Log in with different credentials
+5. Test AI room creation and interaction:
+   - Create an AI room with a prompt: `/create airoom You are a helpful assistant named ChatBot`
+   - Join the AI room: `/join airoom`
+   - Send messages in the room and observe how the AI (Bot) responds based on the prompt
+   - Check that the AI responses appear to all users in the room
+6. Test error handling:
+   - Try creating an AI room with an empty prompt
+   - Temporarily stop the Ollama Docker container and see how the chat application handles the error
+7. Test regular rooms alongside AI rooms:
+   - Verify that regular rooms still work normally while AI rooms are active
+   - Confirm that AI responses only appear in the AI rooms

 ## User Credentials for Testing

 The system comes with predefined users for testing: